Six Dance Lessons in Six Weeks (film)

-Six Dance Lessons in Six Weeks is a 2014 Hungarian-American comedy-drama film starring Gena Rowlands and Cheyenne Jackson alongside a supporting cast including Jacki Weaver, Rita Moreno, Julian Sands and Anthony Zerbe.
-The film was adapted by Richard Alfieri from his play of the same name and directed by Arthur Allan Seidelman.
-It was the final film of director of photography Vilmos Zsigmond, who died two years after the film's release in 2016.
+Six Dance Lessons in Six Weeks is a 2014 comedy drama film directed by Arthur Allan Seidelman and adapted by Richard Alfieri from his play of the same name.
+It stars Gena Rowlands and Cheyenne Jackson, alongside a supporting cast including Jacki Weaver, Rita Moreno, Julian Sands and Anthony Zerbe.

+The film was released on December 12, 2014, to mixed reviews.
+This was the final film of Rowlands before she retired in 2015, followed by her death in 2024.
+It was also the final film of cinematographer Vilmos Zsigmond.

 Plot

-A retired woman hires a dance instructor to give her private dance lessons at her home—one per week for six weeks.
+A retired woman (Rowlands) hires a dance instructor (Jackson) to give her private dance lessons at her home—one per week for six weeks.
 What begins as an antagonistic relationship turns into a close friendship as they dance together.